-With mostly volunteer help the following has been accomplished:
+With mostly volunteer help the following has been accomplished to 2008:

 The entire asphalt shingled roof and its structure was removed and rebuilt using authentic framing lumber and planking where needed and 14,000 hand split back-sawed red wood cedar shingles.
 In order to reduce heat buildup during the summer two inches of rigid polyisocyanurate insulation was incorporated into the roof structure concealed from view.